 - Fine Art America attracts 125,00 daily visitors

-- Sell prints of your artwork on fine art paper with or without frames, canvas, tote bags, throw pillows fleece, greeting cards. pillow covers, iPhone cases, towels, metal signs, and much more.
+- Sell prints of your artwork on fine art paper with or without frames, canvas, tote bags, throw pillows, fleece, greeting cards, pillow covers, iPhone cases, towels, metal signs, etc.

 - There are no upfront costs to you unless you join the premium membership.
 When a product sells, they take the order, print the order, and ship the order to the customer.
 You will collect royalties for every print sold.

 - You have control of how much you will make per sale.
-Most print on demand services does not allow you to choose the markup and the price of a product.
+Most print-on-demand services do not allow you to choose the markup and the price of a product.